We are sure you know what QR Codes are. From product packaging to marketing hoardings, these black-and-white squares are everywhere.

 A. BusWays

 Boston University graduates Pedro Guimaraes and Fernando Nazario co-founded BusWays.
-BusWays is a QR Code tracking app that allows schools and parents in Panama track the location of the bus and kids.
+BusWays is a QR Code tracking app that allows schools and parents in Panama to track the location of the bus and kids.

 The app provides a unique QR Code tag for each child.
 Parents can attach these tags to the child’s backpack.
-Each time the child gets on or off the bus, a school attendant scans the QR Code.
+When the child gets on or off the bus, a school attendant scans the QR Code.
 Scanning the QR Code will notify the parents of their child’s location via the app.

 The security isn’t big there (Latin America).
 I noticed my mom and other parents would get very worried about the children.
 My mom would call me all the time asking if my brothers were on the bus with me, where the bus was.
 I came up with the idea.
 How can we fix this issue?
 Why is this happening?